Dotsian/DexScript/README.md

 ### DexScript Installer

 > [!NOTE]
-> If DexScript is already installed, you can run `b.installer` to show the DexScript installer, replacing `b.` with your application's prefix..
+> If DexScript is already installed, you can run `b.installer` to show the DexScript installer, replacing `b.` with your application's prefix.

 Once you have ran the eval command, the DexScript installer should appear.
 There will be three buttons: